greenlion/FastBit_UDF/README.md

 Query the table and store the results in a CSV file

-Note that a list of column names and data types is returned so you can create a table to store the results in (or use fb_helper())
+**Note**: that a list of column names and data types is returned so you can create a table to store the results in (or use fb_helper())
 ```
 +-------------------------------------------------------------------------------------+